kiliansinger/codetricks/09-Jupyterlab-Programming.md

 ![image-20241130194748825](09-Jupyterlab-Programming.assets/image-20241130194748825-1763451353115-107.png)

-or if you run it in a hyper-v virtual machine you must run an administrative powershell on the host machine and execute ``Set-VMProcessor -VMName <VMName> -ExposeVirtualizationExtensions $false``
+Only for experts if you want to run wsl inside a hyper-v virtual machine machine under windows: Only in this case you must run an administrative powershell on the host machine and execute ``Set-VMProcessor -VMName <VMName> -ExposeVirtualizationExtensions $false``

 #### Install vscode ws-extension (only for windows)